N.A.R. Settlement: What Home Buyers and Sellers Need to Know

 Decoupling Commissions

-Another key elements of the settlement agreement is that N.A.R. will eliminate the ability for home sellers to market cooperating commissions for buyer’s agents through the Multiple Listing Service (MLS).
+Another key element of the settlement agreement is that N.A.R. will eliminate the ability for home sellers to market cooperating commissions for buyer’s agents through the Multiple Listing Service (MLS).
 If a seller chooses to offer commission to a buyer’s agent, this will need to be communicated off the MLS.
 I don’t view this as a substantial barrier for buyers or sellers, just a small modification in the way negotiations between buyers and sellers are communicated.

 Will This Change Impact Home Prices?